kuniyasu/udacity_homework2/writeup_template.md

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

 A feature image is almost dark in layer2.
 It means that the feture map is not effective.
-If we will input all image and the feture will be dark on every image, it is possible to drop down is effect.
+If we will input all image and the feture will be dark on every image, it is possible that drop down is effect.

 - Input Image